yuanchaosu/TCYB-nsckl./README.txt

 # The demo is used for implementing our NSCKL.
-#
+# The codes of our NSCKL
-# We open the main code in the demo.
+# We open the main codes in the demo.
 #
 # Although now some files are encapsulated, we provide their available interfaces.
 # Once our manuscript is accepted for publication, we will open all source codes in the GitHub project.